INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 go run main.go --help
 ```

-To build and run an optimized release version of the client, use:
+To build and run an optimized release version of the bot, use:

 ```sh
 go run main.go --nickname TEAM_NAME